Anonto050/CSE-316-Microprocessors-Microcontrollers-and-Embedded-Systems/README.md

 ### Template Codes

+All of these template codes are solutions of offlines and mostly online assignments of previous year batches (17, 18, 19)

 - [Arithmetic Operations with Input Parsing](/Assembly%20codes/Template%20codes/arithmetics.asm) : Takes two integers and an arithmetic operator as input, performs the specified operation (+, -, *, /), and outputs the result.
 - [Base 3 to Binary Conversion](/Assembly%20codes/Template%20codes/base3_to_binary.asm) : Takes a base-3 number as input, converts it to binary, and outputs the result.
 - [Fibonacci Sequence Calculation up to N](/Assembly%20codes/Template%20codes/fibonacci_uptoN.asm) : Takes an integer N and outputs the Fibonacci sequence up to the Nth term.